microsoft/autogen/python/packages/autogen-core/docs/src/agentchat-user-guide/index.md

 Teams define how groups of agents communicate to address tasks.
 The following Teams are currently supported:

-- `RoundRobinGroupChat` - Agents take turns sending messages (in a round robin fashion) until a termination condition is met
+- `RoundRobinGroupChat` - A team where agents take turns sending messages (in a round robin fashion) until a termination condition is met
+- `SelectorGroupChat` - A team where a model is used to select the next agent to send a message based on the current conversation history.

 ```{toctree}
 :caption: Getting Started